 1. How Subways Are Built

 One beauty of animated infographics is their ability to take a process that happens very slowly and alter it so that it happens very quickly.
-In this example from BigRentz, this process of constructing a tunnel is sped up significantly in order for the user to comprehend what it takes to build a subway.
+In this example from BigRentz, the lengthy process of constructing a tunnel is sped up significantly, helping the viewer easily comprehend what it takes to build a subway.

 2. Orchestrate a Solid ABM Team